All About Water Purification

-Waterborne disease like giardiasis (commonly known as "beaver feaver"), hepatitis, typhoid fever, pontiac fever, legionnaire's disease, cholera, amebiasis or viral gastroenteritis can leak into water supplies.
-Small bugs and larvae also can exist in freshwater, as well as other microorganisms.
-Besides biological contaminants, there are also a variety of chemicals that are carried away by water.
-Water can carry acidity, sediments, lead, iron, sodium, pesticides, or sometimes even radiation.
-H2O's chemical qualities, which helped enable life to form in the first place, now enables it to carry a variety of unneeded items into the home.
+Along with biological contaminants, there are a variety of chemicals that are carried by water.
+Water carries acidity, sediments, lead, iron, sodium, pesticides, or sometimes even radiation.
+H2O's chemical qualities, which helped enable life to form in the first place, also enable it to carry unneeded elements into everyday drinking water.